Ilankulikov/Docker-CI-CD/README.md

 ## Week 9 Project
 # Docker

-### Running the Weight Tracker application inside a Docker Container on a virtual machines.
+__Deploying the Weight Tracker application inside a Docker Container on a virtual machines.__
 </br>

 ## Prerequisites for the project